LuisMRaimundo/HarmonicDensity/README.md

 - Can predict intermediate **dynamic levels** for missing data.
 - Analyzes spectral behavior based on **amplitude-weighted densities**.

+**NOTE**: *Only the Flute module is developed.
+Other modules will be added as soon as they are functional.*

 ### 4. Data Visualization
 - Plots spectral metrics for a given set of musical notes.
 - Displays intervallic distributions using Gaussian-based decay models.